icopy-site/awesome-cn/docs/awesome/awesome-theoretical-computer-science.md

 ## Lecture Videos Playlists<a name=algorithms_lecture_videos_playlists></a>
 - [Demaine.
 Algorithmic Lower Bounds: Fun with Hardness Proofs](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-890-algorithmic-lower-bounds-fun-with-hardness-proofs-fall-2014/) - A class taking a practical approach to proving problems can't be solved efficient.
 ## Lecture Notes<a name=algorithms_lecture_notes></a>
 - [Arora.
-Advanced Algorithm Design](https://www.cs.princeton.edu/courses/archive/fall15/cos521/) - Notably uses ideas such as randomness, approximation, high dimensional geometry.
-Faces uncertainty, approaches to handle big data, handling intractability, heuristic approaches, ..etc.
+Advanced Algorithm Design](https://www.cs.princeton.edu/courses/archive/fall15/cos521/) <i>- Notably uses ideas such as randomness, approximation, high dimensional geometry.</i> <b>- 特别是使用诸如随机性、近似性、高维几何等思想。</b> <i>Faces uncertainty, approaches to handle big data, handling intractability, heuristic approaches, ..etc.</i><b>面临不确定性、处理大数据的方法、处理难处理性、启发式方法等。</b>
 ## Books<a name=algorithms_books></a>
 - [Demaine.
 Games, Puzzles, and Computation](https://www.routledge.com/Games-Puzzles-and-Computation/Hearn-Demaine/p/book/9781568813226) - It shows that games and puzzles can serve as powerful models of computation, Offering a new way of thinking about computation.
 - [Knuth.
 The Art of Computer Programming](https://en.wikipedia.org/wiki/The_Art_of_Computer_Programming) - A legendary series by Donald Knuth on design and analysis of algorithms.